hdShang/arxiv-daily/docs/cs-CL/2025-09-16/papers/250913480v1-gender-neutral-rewriting-in-italian-models-approaches-and-trade-offs.md

 ---
 layout: default
-title: Gender-Neutral Rewriting in Italian: Models, Approaches, and Trade-offs
+title: "Gender-Neutral Rewriting in Italian: Models, Approaches, and Trade-offs"
 ---

 # Gender-Neutral Rewriting in Italian: Models, Approaches, and Trade-offs